davidcalhoun/davidbcalhoun.com/src/content/posts/2009-12-01-php-dealing-with-stuff-that-doesnt-exist.md

   - method_exists
   - php
 ---

+## ⚠️ Warning: this is an old article and may include information that's out of date. ⚠️

 ### Introduction

 As the application you&#8217;re coding becomes more and more complex, there&#8217;s more of an opportunity for things to go wrong in all sorts of unforseen ways.
 One of these problems is variables or functions that don&#8217;t exist.
 The problem is when you code in such a way that you presuppose their existence.
 But their existence isn&#8217;t guaranteed!